Welcome to Ho Chi Minh City – the ever-bustling and chaotic business and financial hub of Vietnam.

 Just a generation ago, Ho Chi Minh City (HCMC, formerly Saigon) was in turmoil after it fell to North Vietnam in the Vietnam War.
-Today, it’s a vibrant city with plenty of culture to soak up.
+Today, it’s a vibrant city; rich with culture that you to dive headfirst into.

-- Where to Stay in Ho Chi Minh City
+Where Is the Best Place to Stay in Ho Chi Minh City?

 Not too fussed about which area you stay in?
 These are my highest recommendations for places to stay in Ho Chi Minh City.